Natural Language Decompositions of Implicit Content Enable Better Text Representations: Decompositions support analyses of legislator behavior

-We further suppose that ideological differences are most evident when conditioned on a particular issue, such as ``the environment'' \cite[note that aggregated measures like ideal points mask important variation across issues]{bateman-lapinski-2017-house}.
-To this end, we first train a topic model with the Twitter data.\footnote{Text was processed using the toolkit from \citet{hoyle-etal-2021-automated}, and modeled with collapsed Gibbs-LDA \cite{Griffiths2004FindingST} implemented in \textsc{Mallet} \cite{mallet}} Two authors independently labeled the topics they deemed most indicative of ideology, based on the top words and documents from the topic-word ($\bm{\beta}^{(k)}$) and topic-document ($\bm{\theta}^{(k)}$) distributions.\footnote{e.g, top words ``border, crisis, biden, immigration'' correspond to the politically-charged issue of immigration; the more benign ``tune, live, watch, discuss'' covers tweets advertising a media appearance to followers.
-Both annotators initially agreed on 92\% of labels; disagreements were resolved via discussion.} The final set of 33 topic-words is in \cref{tab:political-topics}.
-Then, for each selected topic $k$ and legislator $l$, we select the top five tweets ${U}^{(k)}_{l} = \{u^{(k)}_{l,1},\ldots u^{(k)}_{l,5}\}$, filtering out those with estimated low probability for the topic, $\theta^{(k)}_{u_l}<0.5$.
-Finally, we generate a flexible number of inferential decompositions for the tweets ${P}^{(k)}_l$ using Alpaca-7B~\cite{alpaca}.
-We use two prompts each containing six different exemplars to increase the diversity of inferences (\cref{app:prompts}).
-The collecitons of tweets and decompositions are then embedded with Sentence-Transformers \cite[\texttt{all-mpnet-base-v2} from][]{reimers-gurevych-2019-sentence}.
+We further suppose that ideological differences are most evident when conditioned on a particular issue, such as ``the environment''; in fact, \citet{bateman-lapinski-2017-house} note that aggregated measures like ideal points mask important variation across issues.
+To this end, we first train a topic model on Twitter data to group legislator utterances into broad issues.\footnote{Text was processed using the toolkit from \citet{hoyle-etal-2021-automated}, and modeled with collapsed Gibbs-LDA \cite{Griffiths2004FindingST} implemented in \textsc{Mallet} \cite{mallet}.} Two authors independently labeled the topics they deemed most indicative of ideology, based on the top words and documents from the topic-word ($\bm{\beta}^{(k)}$) and topic-document ($\bm{\theta}^{(k)}$) distributions.\footnote{E.g, top words ``border, crisis, biden, immigration'' correspond to the politically-charged issue of immigration; the more benign ``tune, live, watch, discuss'' covers tweets advertising a media appearance to followers.
+Both annotators initially agreed on 92\% of labels; disagreements were resolved via discussion.
+The final set of 33 topic-words can be found in \url{https://github.com/ahoho/inferential-decompositions}.} Then, for each selected topic $k$ and legislator $l$, we select the top five tweets ${U}^{(k)}_{l} = \{u^{(k)}_{l,1},\ldots u^{(k)}_{l,5}\}$, filtering out those with estimated low probability for the topic, $\theta^{(k)}_{u_l}<0.5$.
+Finally, we generate a flexible number of inferential decompositions for the tweets ${R}^{(k)}_l$ using GPT-3.5.\footnote{Results in \cref{tab:covote} are extremely similar when using Alpaca-7B, suggesting the findings are robust.} We use two prompts each containing six different exemplars to increase the diversity of inferences.
+The collections of tweets and decompositions are then embedded with Sentence-Transformers \cite[\texttt{all-mpnet-base-v2} from][]{reimers-gurevych-2019-sentence}.